9/11 20 years later: New movies, TV series and documentaries examining that tragic, fateful day

 9/11: One Day in America (National Geographic/Hulu)

-This five part documentary series returns to survivors and first responders to examine the events of Sep.
-9, 2001.
+This five-part documentary series returns to survivors and first responders to examine the events of Sep.
+11, 2001.
 Having premiered in August on National Geographic, it's now available to stream on Hulu.

 Turning Point: 9/11 and the War on Terror (Netflix)